enmasseio/babble/README.md

 During a conversation, a context is available to store the state of the conversation.

-Babble uses pubsub to communicate between actors.
+Babble uses customizable messaging to communicate between actors.
 It comes with built in support to communicate locally, and has as support for [pubnub](http://www.pubnub.com/) to connect actors distributed over multiple devices.